Issues In Focus

 In all, the anniversary celebration was a great success, bringing together members of the community and beneficiaries who have been touched by CCF’s work over the past 10 years.

-the Sarah Ntiro Award Ceremony March 29, 2011, the trip to Kampala was their first outside of Northern Uganda.
+For many of the 20 students selected to represent PGSS at the Sarah Ntiro Award Ceremony March 29, 2011, the trip to Kampala was their first outside of Northern Uganda.

-The girls were graciously hosted by the Women MP of Agago District, Franca Akello, who opened her home to accommodate the students for
+The girls were graciously hosted by the Women MP of Agago District, Franca Akello, who opened her home to accommodate the students for the two day visit.

 Many thanks are due to the Forum of African Women